 Is oak good to smoke meat with?

-Not only oak is good for smoking meat but also the best wood to spice up your smoking game.
+Defiantly, oak is good for smoking meat also, the best wood to spice up your smoking game.
 You can smoke any type of meat with oak having the flavor you desire.
 Being 100% natural, oak is completely safe and subtle to add a medium-to-strong level of smokiness.